haxxxen/ps3mfw-builder-0.2.1-mod/README.md

 - pkgtool "hexified" to work on WindowsXP (SP3)

 Credits go to all the original authors of MFW-BUILDER and its tools

+NOTE:
+Currently the spoof update task does not work for 4.6+ cfw due to changings in version.txt.